Have your wedding at William Peace University!

 GUIDELINES FOR WEDDINGS at WILLIAM PEACE UNIVERSITY

-William Peace University is pleased to offer facilities for weddings of our alumni.
+William Peace University is pleased to offer facilities for weddings.

-Alumni, former students who have attended Peace for at least one semester, and current students receive priority usage of the Chapel.
+Alumni, former students who have attended Peace for at least one semester, and current students receive priority usage of the Chapel and a discounted rate.

 Please read and observe the following guidelines carefully, and share with service providers:

-Weddings are scheduled and confirmed by the Conference & Events Office once a written request (See Wedding Inquiry Form) is received including the information listed below.
+Weddings quotes are provided, and wedding rehearsals and weddings are scheduled and confirmed by the Conference & Events Office once a written request (See Wedding Inquiry Form) is received including the information listed below.
 Requests may be sent by e-mail, fax, postal service or use of the on-line request form located on the William Peace University website.

 A confirming letter and contract will be sent by email once the written request is received.